thegrumpys/odop/docs/Help/terminology.md

 * [Torsion Spring](./DesignTypes/t_spring)

-The simplest way to use a different design type and equation set is to select an existing design (typically called "startup") that uses the desired equation set at the time that the ODOP software first starts.
+The simplest way to use a different design type and equation set is to select an existing design that uses the desired equation set at the time that the ODOP software first starts.
+A default design is typically called "startup".

 Additional information on how to implement new ODOP design types is available in the [NewDesignType](../procedures/NewDesignType) documentation.